 Step 4.
 Adjustment Factors

+This violation is comprised of six separate precipitation events.
+Because the Discharger’s actions in connection with each of the events were distinct, the below analysis is broken down for each of the precipitation events, to recognize the unique factors associated with each event.
+Those evaluations are set forth below and are then combined to present a final dollar amount associated with this violation.
 Staff applied Discharger conduct factors similar to those applied for the non-discharge violations occurring over this period.

 Culpability: The culpability multiplier ranges between 0.75 and 1.5, with a higher multiplier for intentional misconduct and gross negligence, a lower multiplier for more simple negligence, and a neutral assessment of 1 where a permittee is determined to have acted as a reasonable and prudent person would have.

 The Discharger received its 401 Certification on December 5, 2008 and submitted its Notice of Intent to obtain coverage under the CGP on April 1, 2016.
 At those times, the Discharger should have known the requirements under both permits and complied with them.
+Staff reviewed available aerial imagery of the Site from September 19, 2018 and October 23, 2018 and concluded, that the Site was unprotected with little to no erosion and sediment control BMPs in place during the September 30 to October 1, 2018 rain event.
+Staff performed drive by inspections on October 3 and November 6, 2018 and noted that insufficient BMPs persisted, supporting staff observations of the available aerial imagery.
+The Discharger’s conduct regarding this violation was negligent, as it fell below the conduct that is expected of a reasonable party in similar circumstances.
+Accordingly, staff assigned a culpability value for this storm event as follows:

+September 30 to October 1, 2018: 1.1.

 The City had inspected the Site and informed the Discharger of the BMP deficiencies on October 29, 2018, prior to the November 20 through 24, 2018, discharge.
 Staff notified the Discharger by email on November 19, 2018 of the weather forecast for November 19-24, indicating that several days of rain were likely, prior to both the November 20 through 24, 2018 and November 27 through 29, 2018 discharges.
 On December 3, 2018, staff directed the Discharger to stop construction activities until effective BMPs were implemented.
 At all relevant times, the Discharger was well aware of the CGP and 401 Certification requirements, including prior to the February 1 through 2, 2019 discharge.